Workshop instructors

 Jonas Mumm

-He began making unique hand-sewn leather items while studying architecture.
+He began making hand-sewn individual pieces from leather while studying architecture.
 In 2016, Jonas was able to take over a leather shop in Regensburg, which he converted and expanded into a leather workshop.
 In 2018, he co-founded the company "THANN-Bioleder", for which the founders were honoured by the German government as "Creative Pilots".
-For THANN, Jonas and his colleague have established a consistent production chain from an organic farm to a vegetable-tanning family business to the workshop in Regensburg, where Jonas' straightforward and functional products are handmade.
+For THANN, Jonas and his colleague have established a consistent production chain from an organic farm to a family-run vegetable tanning business to the workshop in Regensburg, where Jonas' straightforward and functional products are handmade.

 Josef Eder